Bhutan at a Glance: Best Time to Visit

 Festivals and Events

 Steeped in mystery, Bhutan was off the travel radar for centuries before opening its arms to visitors and sharing its fascinating history and traditions with the world.
-Nothing showcases the beauty and wonder of Bhutanese culture better than its array of festivals, which bring the country to life and fill the streets with colour and music.
-To help you make the most of your time in Bhutan, we’ve compiled a list of our favourite festivals.
+Nothing showcases the beauty and wonder of Bhutanese culture better than its array of festivals, which bring the country to life and fill the streets with color and music.
+To help you make the most of your time in Bhutan, we’ve compiled a list of our favorite festivals.

 This religious festival takes place across the country but is of particular note in the city of Paro.
 The event is held in a temple or monastery and sees entire communities come together to watch mask dances and other various forms of entertainment.
 These dances all tell a story and are a fine example of Bhutan’s rich oral traditions.
 It is believed that by attending a Tshechu and witnessing the mask dance, an individual will receive blessings and wash away their sins.

 What started as a small community initiative has grown into a significant event on the Bhutanese calendar as the Jomolhari Mountain Festival has gained popularity.
 Its purpose is to promote awareness of the elusive and endangered snow leopard in order to prevent it from potential extinction.
 Festivities that take place during the day include sports, snow leopard themed folk songs, dancing and showcasing locally made handicrafts.

-Black Necked Crane Festival
+What is the Black Necked Crane Festival?

 The Black Necked Crane Festival is a significant festival in Bhutan that was created in order to promote awareness and understanding of the importance of conserving these majestic birds.
 Plays, dances and songs are all performed by local children and adults as the community celebrates the arrival of the bird that plays a major role in their lives during the winter months.